Linaro/lava/doc/v2/first-devices.rst

   ``power_off_command``).
 Sometimes this power leak can cause the device to ``latch`` into a particular bootloader mode or other state which prevents the automation from proceeding.

+* **Networking**

+  #. **Ethernet** - all devices using ethernet interfaces in LAVA **must**
+     have a unique MAC address on each interface.
+The MAC address **must** be persistent across reboots but also be modifiable by admins in case it does conflict with some other board in the same lab.
+No assumptions about fixed IP addresses, address ranges or pre-defined routes.
+If more than one interface is available, the boot process **must** be configurable to always use the same interface every time the device is booted.

+  #. **WiFi** - is not currently supported as a method of booting devices.